How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each film-coated, white, round tablet, with "ZBN" on one side, contains leflunomide 10 mg.
+Each film-coated, white, round tablet, with "ZBN" on one side, contains 10 mg of leflunomide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, polyethylene glycol, povidone, starch, talc, and titanium dioxide.

-Each film-coated, light yellow, triangular tablet, with "ZBO" on one side, contains leflunomide 20 mg.
+Each film-coated, light yellow, triangular tablet, with "ZBO" on one side, contains 20 mg of leflunomide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, polyethylene glycol, povidone, starch, talc, titanium dioxide, and yellow ferric oxide.

-Each film-coated, white, round tablet, with "ZBP" on one side, contains leflunomide 100 mg.
+Each film-coated, white, round tablet, with "ZBP" on one side, contains 100 mg of leflunomide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, polyethylene glycol, povidone, starch, talc, and titanium dioxide.

 How should I use this medication?